 - Ask your healthcare provider questions about drinking and surgery.
 As always, all of your medical information will be kept confidential.

 If you smoke, you can have breathing problems when you have surgery.
 Stopping even for a few days before surgery can help.
-If you smoke, your healthcare provider will refer you to our Tobacco Treatment Program.
+Your healthcare provider will refer you to our Tobacco Treatment Program if you smoke.
 You can also reach the program by calling 212-610-0507.

 About sleep apnea